Packed-Ensembles for Efficient Uncertainty Estimation: Experiments

-We evaluate the overall performance of the models in classification tasks using the accuracy (Acc) in \% and Negative Log-Likelihood (NLL).
-We choose the classical Expected Calibration Error (ECE) \citep{ECE} for the calibration of uncertainties\footnote{Note that the benchmark conducted at \url{https://github.com/google/uncertainty-baselines} uses only ECE to measure the calibration quality of the models}, and measure the quality of the OOD detection using the Areas Under the Precision/Recall curve (AUPR) and Under the operating Curve (AUC), as well as the False Positive Rate at $95\%$ recall (FPR95), all expressed in \% similarly to \cite{hendrycks2016baseline}.
+We evaluate the performance of the models in classification using the accuracy (Acc) in \% and the Negative Log-Likelihood (NLL).
+We use the Expected Calibration Error (ECE)~\citep{naeini2015obtaining} for the calibration of uncertainties\footnote{Note that the benchmark \href{https://github.com/google/uncertainty-baselines}{uncertainty-baselines} only uses ECE to measure calibration} and measure the quality of the OOD detection using the Areas Under the Precision/Recall curve (AUPR) and Under the operating Curve (AUC), and the False Positive Rate at $95\%$ recall (FPR95), all expressed in \%, similarly to \cite{hendrycks2016baseline}.

 We use accuracy as the validation criterion (i.e., the final trained model is the one with the highest accuracy).
-During inference, we average the softmax probabilities of all subnetworks and consider the index of the maximum in the output vector to be the predicted class of the ensemble.
-We define the prediction confidence as the value of this maximum (also called maximum softmax probability).
+During inference, we average the softmax probabilities of all subnetworks and consider the index of the maximum of the output vector to be the predicted class of the ensemble.
+We define the prediction confidence as this maximum value (also called maximum softmax probability).

-For the out-of-distribution detection tasks on CIFAR-10 and CIFAR-100, we use the SVHN dataset \citep{svhn} as an out-of-distribution dataset and transform the initial classification problem into a binary classification between in-distribution (ID) data and OOD data using the maximum softmax probability as OOD criterion.
-We discuss the different OOD criteria in appendix \ref{section:OODcriteria}.
-For ImageNet, we use two out-of-distribution datasets: ImageNet-O (IO) \citep{hendrycks2021natural} and Texture (T) \citep{wang2022vim} and use the Mutual Information (\textbf{MI}) as criterion for the ensembles techniques (see Appendix \ref{section:OODcriteria} for \textbf{MI}) and the maximum softmax probability for the single model.
-To measure the robustness under distribution shift, we use ImageNet-R \citep{hendrycks2021many} and evaluate the Accuracy, ECE, and NLL , denoted respectively rAcc, rECE, and rNLL on this dataset.
+For OOD detection tasks on CIFAR-10 and CIFAR-100, we use the SVHN dataset~\citep{svhn} as an out-of-distribution dataset and transform the initial classification problem into a binary classification between in-distribution and OOD data using the maximum softmax probability as the criterion.
+We discuss the different OOD criteria in Appendix~\ref{section:OODcriteria}.
+For ImageNet, we use two out-of-distribution datasets: ImageNet-O~\citep{hendrycks2021natural} and Texture~\citep{wang2022vim} and use the Mutual Information (MI) as a criterion for the ensembles techniques (see Appendix \ref{section:OODcriteria} for details on MI) and the maximum softmax probability for the single model and MIMO.
+To measure the robustness under distribution shift, we use ImageNet-R~\citep{hendrycks2021many} and evaluate the Accuracy, ECE, and NLL, denoted rAcc, rECE, and rNLL on this dataset, respectively.